Alec Baldwin reveals how he fired weapon that killed Rust cinematographer

 “I would never point a gun at anyone and pull a trigger at them,” he said.
 “The notion there was a live round in that gun did not dawn on me until abut 45 minutes later.”

 Baldwin said he did not feel any guilt for what had happened as he did not believe he was responsible.
-If he had believed that, he would have taken his own life, he said.
+If he had believed that, he would have considered taking his own life, he said.

-At the same time, it had been very emotional meeting Hutchins’s husband, Matthew.
+At the same time, he said it had been very emotional meeting Hutchins’s husband, Matthew.

 “He hugged me and he goes ‘I suppose we’re going to go through this together’,’’ Baldwin said.

-“I think to myself, this little boy doesn’t have a mother anymore ... and there’s nothing we can do to bring her back.
+Referring to the couple’s son, he said: “I think to myself, this little boy doesn’t have a mother anymore ... and there’s nothing we can do to bring her back.
 I told him, ‘I don’t know what to say, I don’t know how to convey to you how sorry I am and willing to do anything I can to cooperate’.”

 He said it had taken 20 minutes or more for the emergency services to reach the site of the shooting.
 During that time, he said he was stunned by what had happened, even as she appeared to be stable.